 Does PQQ Work?

-So how good is PQQ?
 Good question and I don't think anyone knows the answer right now.
-Most of the research involves lab animals.
+Most research involves lab animals.
 That doesn't mean the supplement doesn't do anything.
-Rather, it means scientists have some work to do to find out how much it might benefit people.
-The preliminary evidence tells us the nutrient has some very interesting properties.
+Rather, it means scientists have some work to do to find out if it works and who it may benefit.
+The preliminary evidence tells us the nutrient has interesting properties.
 For some, that's enough to start taking it now.

-If you prefer to wait for more evidence, remember small amounts of this stuff is found in foods.
+If you prefer to wait for more evidence, remember small amounts are found in foods.
 If you're eating those foods, you are already getting pyrroloquinoline quinone.